waterloop/waterloop-cms/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Setup

+Make sure that the `cms-client-api` repo is in `../cms-client-api`.
+This will ensure that it is installed correctly. message quinn.h@waterloop.ca for help.

+### run `yarn`

+Installs all node-modules

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`